-Passport's new power jack uses a telephone-type connector.
-This new 4-conductor connector works with the included coiled cord, and with our optional new SmartCord MuteDisplay.
+PASSPORT's power jack uses a telephonetype connector.
+This 4-conductor connector only works with the included coiled SmartCord, or the optional Directwire SmartCord.

-The SmartCord is a special power cord that has a power-on indicator, a bright alert light that warns of radar or laser, and a convenient mute button right on the plug.

-It's the perfect addition for any car where reaching the detector mute button on the windshield is a stretch.
-And for discreet night driving, put Passport in the Dark Mode, and use the SmartCord for your visual alerts.
+The coiled SmartCord is a special power cord that has a power-on indicator (which only lights up when the 8500 is turned on), a bright alert light that warns of radar or laser, and a convenient mute button right on the plug.
+It's perfect for any car where reaching the detector's mute button on the windshield is a stretch.
+For discreet night driving, put PASSPORT in the Dark mode, and use the SmartCord for your visual alerts.
 Other drivers won't know you have a detector.